-Nearly half of U.S. adults now have hypertension, according to recent guidelines from the American Heart Association and the American College of Cardiology.
+Nearly half of U.S. adults have hypertension, according to the most recent guidelines from the American Heart Association and the American College of Cardiology.

 That means that many people who had “prehypertension” according to the old guidelines now have “stage 1 hypertension.”
 Most of them don’t need to start taking drugs to lower their pressure (that depends on other risk factors).
 Instead, the guidelines recommend a healthy lifestyle.